godhin/Who-am-I/README.md

   I'm learning **Aartificial intelligence, AI** using Python. 🐍

 Sometimes I try to study other languages ​​as well.
-Languages ​​such as SQL and HTML 👨🏻‍💻
+Languages ​​such as SQL and JS 👨🏻‍💻

   ![nyan](https://user-images.githubusercontent.com/75519839/155043486-34a2e419-0e45-4023-ac88-4ded5cc55208.gif)